tiangolo/uwsgi-nginx-docker/README.md

 * `python3.6`
 * `python2.7`

-The last versions with date tags for Python 3.6 are:
+The last date tags for deprecated Python versions are:

 * `python3.6-2022-11-25`
 * `python2.7-2022-11-25`